maxz1985/docs/Writerside/topics/Rocky8-KVM-GPU-Passthrough.md

-# Rocky8 KVM GPU Pass through
+# Rocky8 KVM with GPU Pass through

-Unless NVidia GPU supports vGPU, only one VM at a time can use the passthrough configuration.\
+Unless NVidia GPU supports vGPU, only one VM at a time can use the pass-through configuration.\
 For vGPU compatible NVidia Cards see [](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html)
 ## Enable IOMMU
 ```Shell